-486. The lifecycle of aquatic fauna within the study area depends on the natural fluctuations of water and connection with the Sitalakhya River and other wetlands during monsoon.
-The Skipper Frog (Euphlictys cyanophlytis), Indian Pond Heron (Ardeola grayii), Little Egret (Egretta garzetta), Cattle Egret (Bubulcus ibis), White-throated Kingfisher (Halcyon smyrnensis), Common Kingfisher (Alcedo atthis), Asian Openbill (Anastomus oscitans), Little Cormorant (Microcarbo niger) and River Dolphin (Platanista gangetica) were seen during the field investigation.
+511. The lifecycle of aquatic fauna in the study area depend on the natural fluctuations of water and connectivity with the Shitalakhya River and other wetlands during monsoon.
+The Skipper Frog (Euphlictys cyanophlytis), Indian Pond Heron (Ardeola grayii), Little Egret (Egretta garzetta), Cattle Egret (Bubulcus ibis), White-throated Kingfisher (Halcyon smyrnensis), Common Kingfisher (Alcedo atthis), Asian Openbill (Anastomus oscitans), Little Cormorant (Microcarbo niger) and Gangetic River Dolphin (Platanista gangetica) were reported by the local fishermen and boatmen and were sighted during the field investigation of other studies.
 Figure 6.35 shows the photographs of the aquatic ecosystem elements.